 - Why is it important for MY organization to make videos?

 - Where am I going to share these videos?

 - Which limitations or resources am I working with?

 Answers to these 5 questions will basically give you wings.
 Take your time, and jot each of these down before you even think about anything else.
 A lot of people have the tendency to start dreaming about video Ad campaigns glorifying their product.
 Don't do that.
 Stay focused, keep your feet on the ground.

 How will you know you achieved your goals?
 You need some metrics.
-It could be the exponential growth in your conversion rate, or a increased number of hits.
+It could be the exponential growth in your conversion rate or an increased number of hits.
 After you publish a video, there must be some quantifiable impact that links directly to your goal.
-A key performance indicator (KPI) that evaluates your success of failure.
+A key performance indicator (KPI) that evaluates your success or failure.

 - View Count